thinh1995/laravel-page-builder/README.md

 return [
     'default_locale' => 'vi',
-    // default locale for column locale of table blockabes
+    // default locale when you have one locale

     // All supported locales
     'locales'        => [